Browsing Category

 Large jewelry manufacturers have compensated for this gem drought by designing settings that use a multitude of small, melee stones instead of a few larger stones.
 But make no mistake – this mass-produced jewelry, although impressive at a distance, is absolutely inferior to jewelry mounted with fewer, larger gems.
 Modern jewelry set with small stones without a large, central gem is a cost cutting measure that the serious jewelry aficionado should avoid by any means necessary.

-Hand-Crafted Marietta Wülfing Earrings For Sale On Etsy
+Hand-Crafted Marietta Wülfing Earrings for Sale on Etsy

 So when I invest in modern jewelry I focus on artisan jewelers who set their pieces with larger gemstones.
 Because of cost constraints, it is rather rare to find jewelry set with any of the big four gems (diamonds, rubies, emeralds and sapphires) at a reasonable price.
 Therefore, many of the handmade pieces I gravitate towards use somewhat less expensive second-tier gemstones such as aquamarine, tourmaline, fancy garnet, peridot, spinel, tanzanite, etc.